xpring-eng/xrpl-validator-domains/CONTRIBUTING.md

 ### normalizeManifest()

-`normalizeManifest()` is a helper function defined to take a manifest of any of three standard formats and normalize it into one manifest format.
+`normalizeManifest()` is a helper function that takes a manifest of any of three standard formats and normalizes it into one manifest format.
 It does this with by defining type guards for each manifest type:

 ```ts
 export interface Manifest {